tokio-rs/website-next/content/tokio/tutorial/async.md

 # Executors

-Asynchronous rust functions return futures.
+Asynchronous Rust functions return futures.
 Futures must have `poll` called on them to advance their state.
 Futures are composed of other futures.
 So, the question is, what calls `poll` on the very most outer future?